 "The Story Wouldn't Die"

 I blame years of soap opera viewing that bordered on obsession: Evil twins, mysterious illnesses, and torrid affairs.
-What began as a fever dream became *Tomorrow Waits For No One* – a weekly text-based web series delivered to AOL and Hotmail inboxes.
+What began as a fever dream became Tomorrow Waits For No One – a weekly text-based web series delivered to AOL and Hotmail inboxes.
 Before video streaming was possible, my “soap opera for people with ADHD” thrived on byte-sized drama.
 One subscriber became ten, then fifty.
-Through the hum of 56K modems, nearly 500 readers followed Santa Lorena’s web of desire and deception.
+Through the hum of 56K modems, nearly 500 readers eventually followed Santa Lorena’s web of desire and deception.

 Working with TV writer/producer Brandon A. Schultz and artist Cayetano Valenzuela, we reimagined these characters in graphic novel form.
-Now we're sharing this teaser of TWFNO: Who Am I/Beware the Stranger – a soap set in the early aughts that embraces infinite diversity in infinite combinations.
-Where queer stories aren't just part of the tapestry – they're woven into its design.
+Now we’re sharing this teaser of TWFNO: Who Am I/Beware the Stranger – a soap opera set in the early aughts that embraces infinite diversity in infinite combinations.
+Where queer stories aren’t just part of the tapestry – they’re woven into its design.
 Where tales of amnesia, betrayal, and redemption unfold, and every secret has a delicious twist of fate.

 Like an AIM Away Message at 3 AM, Santa Lorena’s secrets have been waiting in the dark.